Birdhouse Gourd Seed

 Tubers are dug as weather permits, and are generally shipped on Saturdays

-All seed orders are currently being shipped on Mondays.
+All seed and dried herb orders are currently being shipped on Mondays.